Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-45-we-need-each-other.md

 "...You’re out of your mind," Choi shook his head.
 "Any *remotely* competent engineer would have built it with redundancies and failsafes.
 There’s no way that ring has only one point of failure."

-"On the other hand…" Ray mused, "...there’s no way it’s completely jam-packed with Hunters, either."
+"On the other hand..."
+Ray mused, "...there’s no way it’s completely jam-packed with Hunters, either."

-"Not unless there are… I’unno.
+"Not unless there are...
+I’unno.
 A motherfuckload of ‘em," Cook agreed.

 "We’re doing it," Spears decided.
 His hands flitted across the controls and the outside view wheeled momentarily as he boosted them down toward the ring.

 "...This won’t end well," Conley warned.

 Ray shrugged and perched herself awkwardly in the misshapen copilot’s chair.
 "Well, Cook’s right.
-Whatever happens, at least we won’t die on Hell…"
+Whatever happens, at least we won’t die on Hell..."

 "Bullshit.
 We’ve just traded one circle for a lower one, I bet."